Garden planter ideas: 24 wooden, metal and terracotta containers for patios, decking, porches and paths

 8. Play with height by adding legs

 Opting for garden planter ideas with legs is a surefire way to add a touch of playfulness to your outdoor space.
-This stylish duo above sports a totally-on-trend etched design, whilst weatherproof, wooden legs give them an extra dose of character.
+This stylish duo above sports a totally on-trend etched design, while weatherproof, wooden legs give them an extra dose of character.

 Their added stature gives them a stronger presence in the garden, too.
-Simply plant with your favorite leafy shrubs, ferns, or grasses for a fuss-free feature with a unique twist.
+Simply plant with your favorite leafy shrubs, ferns, or types of ornamental grasses for a fuss-free feature with a unique twist.

 9. Try a two-tone look